noiseprotocol/noise_spec/noise.md

 Static public keys and payloads will be in cleartext if they are sent in a handshake prior to a DH operation, and will be AEAD ciphertexts if they occur after a DH operation.
+(If Noise is being used with pre-shared symmetric keys, this rule is different; see [Section 9](#pre-shared-symmetric-keys)).
 Like transport messages, AEAD ciphertexts will expand each encrypted field (whether static public key or payload) by 16 bytes.

 For an example, consider the handshake pattern: